Vaišvilkas: Biography

 Nothing is known about the youth of Vaišvilkas as he entered historical sources only in 1254 when he made a treaty, in the name of his father King Mindaugas, with Daniel of Halych-Volhynia.
 In the treaty, Halych-Volhynia transfers Black Ruthenia with center in Navahrudak to Lithuania.
 To solidify the treaty, Daniel's son Shvarn was married to Vaišvilkas' sister.
 Vaišvilkas was appointed as duke of some of these lands.
 After Vaišvilkas was baptized in a Greek Orthodox rite, he was drawn to religious life so much that he transferred his title and lands to Roman Danylovich, son of Daniel of Halych.
 He founded a monastery traditionally identified with Lavrashev Monastery on the bank on the Neman River and entered it as a monk.
 He set off on a pilgrimage to Mount Athos in Greece.
 However, he did not reach the destination due to wars in the Balkans and returned to Navahrudak.

-Work of art, depicting the Grand Duke of Lithuania Vaišvilkas.